 - 1. Systemwide Committee - a.
 Composition

-The President must establish a Systemwide Native American Repatriation Implementation and Oversight Committee (hereinafter called the "Systemwide")
+The President must establish a Systemwide Native American Repatriation Implementation and Oversight Committee (hereinafter called the "Systemwide Commented [A27]: Added reference to the biannual reports.

 Committee")14 in accordance with the requirements of CalNAGPRA §8026(a).